Zalewajka

 Zalewajka is a traditional rustic soup made of diced and boiled potatoes and overflowed with sour rye made from sourdough bread.
 It also often contains Polish sausage and dried mushrooms.

 Origin

 The soup comes from central part of Poland.
 The first mentions of it appeared in 19th century in Łódź and Radomsko.
 The basic component of diet for people from those areas were potatoes and mushrooms.
 Potatoes constituted the base of the majority of the dishes people from Łódź and Radomsko prepared.
 They were served in different ways like boiled, mashed or fried.
-Thanks to its simplicity in the 19th and 20th century zalewajka become popular around the country to places like Kielce and Zagłębię Dąbrowskie.
+Thanks to its simplicity in the 19th and 20th century zalewajka became popular around the country to places like Kielce and Zagłębię Dąbrowskie.